 First Stop: San Diego

-Where to Stay in San Diego: Campland on the Bay
+Where to Stay in San Diego

 What to Do in San Diego

-Second Stop: Big Sur, CA
+Second Stop: Big Sur, California

-Where to Stay in Big Sur: Big Sur Campground & Cabins
+Where to Stay in Big Sur

 What to Do in Big Sur

-Big Sur is all about taking in some majestic views.
-You can drive along the Pacific Coast Highway for some of these views but if you want to explore nearby parks you have your options of Andrew Molera State Park, Pfeiffer State Park, and Burns State Park.
+Big Sur is all about taking in the majestic views.
+You'll see many of these vistas from the road as you're driving up the Pacific Coast Highway, but if you want to explore nearby parks you have your options of Andrew Molera State Park, Pfeiffer State Park, and Burns State Park.
 You can also try venturing down to the actual coast to spot marine life such as elephant seals and whales.
-If the weather is a bad venture into nearby Monterey for the Monterey Aquarium.Continue to 4 of 9 below.
+If the weather isn't ideal, venture into nearby Monterey for the award-winning Monterey Bay Aquarium.

 Third Stop: San Francisco

-Where to Stay in San Francisco: San Francisco RV Resort
+Where to Stay in San Francisco

 What to Do in San Francisco

-Fourth Stop: Crescent City, CA
+Fourth Stop: Crescent City, California

-Where to Stay in Crescent City: Redwoods RV Resort
+Where to Stay in Crescent City

 What to Do in Crescent City

 You won’t be in Crescent City so much as you will be in the surrounding forests of the Redwood National and State Park.
 Journey through this incredible land by foot or vehicle to get a glimpse at some of the largest living organisms on Earth.
 Popular spots in Redwood National and State Park include Howland Hill Road, Crescent Beach Overlook, and the Newton B. Drury Scenic Parkway.
-If you plan on staying a while you can also venture into Klamath...
-National Forest.Continue to 6 of 9 below.
+If you plan on staying a while you can also venture into Klamath National Forest.

-Fifth Stop: Port Orford, Ore.
+Fifth Stop: Port Orford, Oregon

-Where to Stay in Port Orford: Port Orford RV Village
+Where to Stay in Port Orford

 What to Do in Port Orford

-Sixth Stop: Cannon Beach, Ore.
+Sixth Stop: Cannon Beach, Oregon

-Where to Stay in Cannon Beach: Cannon Beach RV Resort
+Where to Stay in Cannon Beach

 What to Do in Cannon Beach

-Cannon Beach is all about the coastline and its significance.
-Your first stop should be at Ecola State Park to explore the beaches all the way up to Seaside Oregon.
-You can set your sights Tillamook Head, the exact spot where remarked that the view was, “The grandest and most pleasing prospects which my eyes ever surveyed.”
-Other great areas of Cannon Beach to... explore can be found at Haystack Rock, Hug Point State Park, and Oswald West State Park.
-If you’re looking for something different, try gazing at the artwork at Icefire Glassworks or sampling some spirits at the Cannon Beach Distillery.Continue to 8 of 9 below.
+Cannon Beach is all about the breathtaking coastline.
+Your first stop should be at Ecola State Park to explore the beaches all the way up to Seaside, Oregon.
+You can then set your sights to Tillamook Head, with its haunting lighthouse out on the Pacific Ocean.
+Other great areas of Cannon Beach to explore can be found at Haystack Rock, Hug Point State Park, and Oswald West State Park.
+If you’re looking for something different, try gazing at the artwork at Icefire Glassworks or sampling some spirits at the Cannon Beach Distillery.